dyskurs/pravapis.org/resources.md

 lang: en
 ---

-Pravapis.org is a private Internet project with the objective to put together various resources about our language, to make it a true portal for linguists and philologists interested in the Belarusian language.
+Pravapis·org was a private Internet project with the objective to put together various resources about the Belarusian language, to aimed at linguists and philologists interested in the Belarusian language.
+This is an archived version of Pravapis·org.

 [the list of topics for articles](/articles/sought_articles.html)